at our Open Days

-My research interests centre around embodied experience, how innovative and creative research methods can add depth, richness, honesty and emotion to experience, and include reflective practice, reflexivity the ethics of research, the boundaries between research and therapy or art, and how these relate to practice and academic identity.
-I have worked on large mixed methods projects including Skilled support for people with severe or profound intellectual disability and complex needs and Imagining Autism.
+Dr Leigh’s research interests centre around embodied experience, how innovative and creative research methods can add depth, richness, honesty and emotion to experience, and include reflective practice, reflexivity, the ethics of research, the boundaries between research, therapy, art and science, and how these relate to work and practices.

 Recent funded projects include the role of qualitative approaches in enhancing interdisciplinary teams’ reflexivity and creativity in the gendered environment of supramolecular chemistry (Royal Society), inclusive and accessible laboratory spaces (Royal Society of Chemistry), increasing the visibility of Black women in chemistry and SciComm in a collaboration with EFeMS (Royal Society of Chemistry), increasing inclusivity and equity in research culture (Future Leaders Fellows Plus), and science outreach and public engagement (Royal Society of Chemistry and Royal Society).

 Externally, Dr Leigh has a number of roles, including: